 Some Famous Gardens To Visit

 #1 – The Metis Garden (Jardins de Metis) … This must-see Canadian treasure is located on the south shore of the St. Lawrence River in Quebec Canada.
 This national historic site, was created by a passionate gardener and plant lover, Elsie Reford, between 1926 and 1958.
 It is an English style garden.
+In recent years, they added some very creative interactive gardens by world renowned landscape architects.

 #2 – Monet’s Garden in Giverny France … Claude Monet only lived for 43 years.
 He was born in 1883 and died in 1926 at his home in Giverny France.
 He had a passion for gardens as well as colours.
 His flower and water gardens are famous works of art still today.
 His gardens will engage, enable, and empower you to be positive and do more to help the state of the world.